abedputra/Inventory-Stock-With-Scanner/README.md

 - User : admin@gmail.com

 # Warning
-<b>(You need install Employee Attendance with QR on Google Play for attendance) https://play.google.com/store/apps/details?id=com.aandt.employeeattendancewithqr.
-Attendance login system can't working without Employee Attendance with QR application</b>
+<b>(You need install Inventory Stock With Scanner on Google Play for attendance) https://play.google.com/store/apps/details?id=com.aandt.inventorystockwithscanner. this system can't working without the application</b>
 <br><br>
-***This application can't working without Employee Attendance with QR, so please download first on Google Play.***
+***This application can't working without Inventory Stock With Scanner application, so please download first on Google Play.***
 <br><br>

 # Install (first the system and then the application)